dianprasetyoo/Lifetoon/README.md

 * Out of the box app of the year!
 * It's React Native, so it support android & iOS by default!
 * Simple Code, so you can easily contribute on it.
-* Meteor is one of the most starred javascript framework, and it is very easy to use

 ## Tech Stack
 * React Native for the Mobile Frontend